gosub-com/Zurfur/README.md

 and `MyMutableClass` is always a value type.

 There are immutable reference types, such as `Array` and `str`.
-Since they are immutable and always on the heap (i.e. `type ro heap`), they can be copied quickly and there is no chance of them aliasing each other.
+Since they are immutable and always on the heap (i.e. `type ro boxed`), they can be copied quickly and there is no chance of them aliasing each other.

 Other references are short lived and allowed only on the stack.
 Most of them